And tips to stop your dog from barking.

 - Dog is playful.
 Dogs often incorporate barking when they play with other dogs or people.
 This is completely normal, but if you think it’s not appropriate, you can interrupt their playtime for a few minutes each time the dog starts to bark.
 Dogs are smart and should quickly understand that they can continue to play only if he is not barking.
 Though, aren’t those barks the most fun part about playing?

 - Dog is herding.
 This applies especially when you have a herding dog breed.
 When dogs guard sheep, they use several ways to keep them contained.
 Barking is one of them.
-However, when there are no sheep, these dogs may start to herd people!
+However, when there are no sheep, these dogs may start to herd people.
 A big part of why this happens is that the owner does not tire their dog on a frequent basis with long walks and games.
-However, if your dog herds people, especially if it goes beyond the healthy act of keeping you out of trouble, you should reach out to a professional dog trainer.
+Herding dogs are working dogs and have a lot of energy that needs to be used up positively.

 - Dog is fearful, stressed, and anxious.
-Barking is the most convenient defense mechanism for dogs.
+Barking is the easiest defense mechanism for dogs.
 A fearful or stressed dog can bark and thus raise his confidence and sense of security.
 In such cases, the barking isn’t your problem; the fear and anxiety are.
 Understanding the cause of the fear or stress may require help like setting up a webcam when you aren’t home so you can see what’s impacting your dog so much.

 - Dog is suffering from medical condition.
-While not the primary cause of excessive barking, always keep in mind that your dog might bark because he is ill.
+While not the primary cause of excessive barking, please keep in mind that your dog might bark because they are ill.
 Mental disorders and the decline of senses in older dogs commonly cause dogs to express themselves through fervent barking.
-Visit a veterinarian if you do not see a clear cause for your dog’s increased barking, or if you struggle to solve the problem on your own.
+Visit your veterinarian if you do not see a clear cause for your dog’s increased barking, or if you struggle to solve the problem on your own.